tinode/chat/README.md

   * [iOS](https://github.com/tinode/ios)
   * [Web](https://github.com/tinode/webapp/)
   * Scriptable [command line](tn-cli/)
+* User features:
   * One-on-one and group messaging.
   * Channels with an unlimited number of read-only subscribers.
-* Sharded clustering with failover.
   * Granular access control with permissions for various actions.
-* Server-generated presence notifications for people, group chats.
-* Support for custom authentication backends.
-* Bindings for various programming languages:
-  * Javascript with no external dependencies.
-  * Java with dependencies on [Jackson](https://github.com/FasterXML/jackson) and [Java-Websocket](https://github.com/TooTallNate/Java-WebSocket).
-Suitable for Android but with no Android SDK dependencies.
-  * Swift with dependency on [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket).
-  * C/C++, C#, Go, Python, PHP, Ruby and many other languages using [gRPC](https://grpc.io/docs/languages/).
-* Websocket, long polling, and [gRPC](https://grpc.io/) over TCP or Unix sockets.
-* JSON or [protobuf version 3](https://developers.google.com/protocol-buffers/) wire protocols.
   * User search/discovery.
   * Rich formatting of messages markdown-style: \*style\* &rarr; **style**, with inline images, file attachments.
   * Forms and templated responses suitable for chatbots.
   * Verified/staff/untrusted account markers.
   * Message status notifications: message delivery to server; received and read notifications; typing notifications.
   * Most recent message preview in contact list.
+  * Server-generated presence notifications for people, group chats.
+  * Replying and forwarding messages.
+* Administration:
+  * Granular access control with permissions for various actions.
+  * Support for custom authentication backends.
   * Ability to block unwanted communication server-side.
   * Anonymous users (important for use cases related to tech support over chat).
-* Storage and out of band transfer of large objects like video files using local file system or Amazon S3.
+  * Storage and out of band transfer of large objects like images or document files using local file system or Amazon S3.
   * Plugins to extend functionality, for example, to support moderation or chatbots.
+* Performance, reliability and development:
+  * Sharded clustering with failover.
+  * JSON or [protobuf version 3](https://developers.google.com/protocol-buffers/) wire protocols.
+  * Bindings for various programming languages:
+    * Javascript with no external dependencies.
+    * Java with dependencies on [Jackson](https://github.com/FasterXML/jackson) and [Java-Websocket](https://github.com/TooTallNate/Java-WebSocket).
+Suitable for Android but with no Android SDK dependencies.
+    * Swift with dependency on [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket).
+    * C/C++, C#, Go, Python, PHP, Ruby and many other languages using [gRPC](https://grpc.io/docs/languages/).
+  * Choice of a database backend: MySQL, RethinkDB, MongoDB.

 ### Planned

 * [Federation](https://en.wikipedia.org/wiki/Federation_(information_technology)).
 * End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group messaging.
-* Replying and forwarding messages.
 * Voice and video messages, location sharing.
 * Previews of attached videos, documents, links.
 * Hot standby.